 Were you injured in a slip-and-fall accident because of someone else’s negligence?
-If so, our attorneys at Crantford Meehan can help you claim compensation for the injuries you sustained.
+If so, our premises liability attorneys at Murphy Crantford Meehan can help you claim compensation for the injuries you sustained.
 South Carolina state law allows victims of slip-and-fall accidents to recover damages and hold the at-fault party or parties accountable for their carelessness.

-A slip-and-fall injury claim is a type of personal injury case.
+A slip-and-fall injury claim is a type of premises liability injury case.
 This type of case results when an individual slips and falls while on someone else’s property.
 That property could be someone’s home or a business.
 If a person slips and falls because of someone else’s negligence, they are permitted by law to file for monetary compensation from the at-fault party.

 FACTORS OF PREMESIS LIABILITY